-NBA Rumors: Carmelo Anthony To L.A.
-Lakers Not Happening, According To ‘ESPN’ Analyst
+NBA Rumors: Carmelo Anthony To LA Lakers Not Happening, According To ‘ESPN’ Analyst

 In just a few games, it’s crystal clear that Carmelo Anthony is not a good fit with the Houston Rockets.
 His presence on the court has been affecting the Rockets’ performance on both ends of the floor in a negative way.
 As of now, the Rockets are seriously considering cutting ties with the 10-time NBA All-Star, and according to Adrian Wojnarowski of ESPN, Anthony’s representatives have been gathering information from NBA front offices about a potential landing spot for the veteran small forward.

 In his recent podcast, Kevin O’Connor of The Ringer mentioned some NBA teams who could be interested in signing Carmelo Anthony once he clears waivers with the Rockets.
 These include the Los Angeles Lakers, Portland Trail Blazers, and the New Orleans Pelicans.
-Of all the three NBA teams, the Lakers proved to be the most intriguing destination for Anthony.
+Of the three NBA teams, the Lakers proved to be the most intriguing destination for Anthony.

 When they acquired LeBron James in the recent free agency, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka revealed that they are still planning to add another superstar on their roster.
 Carmelo Anthony may already be on the downside of his NBA career, but he could still be a reliable contributor on the offensive end of the floor.
 It’s worth noting that Anthony and James are close pals and both members of the famous Banana Boat Crew so it will not be a surprise if LeBron recruits Melo to Los Angeles.